Spine Surgery: Questions to Ask Your Doctor

 There are many different types of spine surgery.
 Ask your surgeon to explain the procedure and describe to you exactly what is going to be done.
 For example, if you are having a discectomy, find out why it is necessary to remove the disc.
 For other types of spine surgery, find out exactly where in the spinal column your surgery will take place and if it will be done from the front (anteriorly) or the back (posteriorly).

-Also, ask your surgeon if any instrumentation (spinal hardware such as screws, plates or cages designed to help stabilize the spine) will be used, if you will need a bone graft, and how large your incision will be.
+Also, ask your surgeon if any instrumentation (eg, screws, plates) will be used, if you will need a bone graft, and how large your incision will be.

 Your surgeon may be able to draw a picture, show you a diagram, give you written information or refer you to other resources such as books, videos, or websites that can help you better understand the procedure.